joaocunhalopes/catsyncpoc/README.md

 ## Documentation

-To use the application you shoud edit the Xcvrs.json configuration file located in
+To use the application you shoud edit the Xcvrs.json configuration file located in the following folder:

-CatSyncPoc\Xcvr\Config
+..\\CatSyncPoc\Xcvr\Config

 The configuration file uses the JSON format, so after any change please make sure your file is compliant (I suggest using a free JSON validator service like [JSONLint](https://jsonlint.com/)

-Here's an explanation on all parameters on the config file (for one Transceiver):
+Here's an explanation on all parameters in the config file (for one Transceiver):

 "Id": 1 for Transceiver #1, 2 for Transceiver #2.
-Do not edit.
+Please do not edit.
 "Manufacturer": Free text for your Transceiver manufacturer.
 Edit at will.
 "Model": Free text for your Transceiver model.
 Edit at will.
 "Protocol": This is the CAT protocol used by your Transceiver.
-Currently upported values are "CIV" and "KSI".
+Currently supported values are "CIV" and "KSI".
-"Timeout": This is the time period, in miliseconds, a Transceiver needs to process a CAT request and reply to it if necessary.
+"Timeout": This is the time period, in miliseconds, a Transceiver needs to process a CAT request and reply to it.
 Lower limit is about 100 miliseconds for most Transceivers.
 I sugest a value around 200 miliseconds.

 Commands:
 "Read": The CAT command your Transceiver uses to read a frequency.